mikemaccana/nodejs-opencorporates/README.md

 `filters` is optional, and can be:

- - `per_page` e.g. number of results, max.
+ - `perPage` e.g. number of results, max.
 100. Default is 30 results per page
  - `page` e.g. results page.
 Default is 1